 CQB (Close Quarters Battle)

 Self Defense (Armed/Unarmed)

 and many others

-Training generally occurs one Saturday a month with a 2-day field exercise conducted quarterly, however not all training takes place in the field.
+Training generally occurs one Saturday a month with a 2-day field exercise conducted annually, however not all training takes place in the field.
 Often we will have medical classes taught by certified Doctors or RN's, including our CPR training which is conducted by the American Heart Association.
 Our training standards are broken into three progressive skill levels which are guidelines for each individual.
 When a skill is covered at training, you will receive a go, no-go evaluation.
 If you show that you have learned the skill, your training card will be signed by your team leader.
 We simply ask that you do what you can, when you can.

 ROLE OF THE MILITIA

 Today's militia has a wide spectrum of missions, from disaster relief to terrorism prevention.
 The slogan echoed now is "State Defense and Community Service."
 One role of the militia is defense of the state from terrorism or invasion.
 Other roles include disaster relief, search and rescue, emergency preparedness education and serving the community.
 We can serve our communities through aid programs like Harvesters, Habitat for Humanity, Project Warmth, Blood Drives as well as raising money for charities benefitting military veterans, cancer research, or volunteering at local food pantries and shelters.
 Given that the militia is primarily defensive in nature, it is natural that much of its resources should be aimed at bettering the communities from which it is derived.